gustav9797/PowerfulPermsAPI/README.md

 # PowerfulPerms API
-API for Spigot plugin PowerfulPerms
+API for Spigot plugin PowerfulPerms.
 This API works on both BungeeCord and Spigot.

 Example of how to use: